Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 The layer configuration holds properties that apply to the entire layer.

-**FOR A DESCRIPTION OF ALL THE PROPERTIES SEE [porPOIse_Reference: Layer Properties](UsingPorPOIse_REF-Layer-POI-Properties.md#-hidden-histories-artists)**
+**FOR A DESCRIPTION OF ALL THE PROPERTIES SEE [porPOIse_Reference: Layer Configuration](UsingPorPOIse_REF-Layer-POI-Properties.md#-hidden-histories-artists)**

 - Feel free to change the **Layer title**, which is shown in the ARpoise app (don't forget to click "Save" to save your changes!)
 It is displayed by the ARpoise app on a white background in the top center of the screen.
 The white background is very short however!
-- Otherwise please leave these properties at the default values [(as described in the layer properties reference)](UsingPorPOIse_REF-Layer-POI-Properties.md#-hidden-histories-artists), or discuss with the admin before you change them.
+- Otherwise please leave these properties at the default values [(as described in the layer configuration reference)](UsingPorPOIse_REF-Layer-POI-Properties.md#-hidden-histories-artists), or discuss with the admin before you change them.

 Beneath the properties menu is a list of all the POIs that make up the AR experience of your layer.
 If you have created new assets for a completely new POI, you add it with the New POI link.